 Back to top

-Some medicines, including those that you can buy in a shop or chemist, can be harmful to take when you are having chemotherapy.
+Some medicines can interact with chemotherapy or be harmful when you are having chemotherapy.
+This includes medicines you can buy in a shop or chemist.
 Tell your doctor about any medicines you are taking, including over-the-counter drugs, complementary therapies and herbal drugs.

-This section based upon our docetaxel and carboplatin chemotherapy fact sheet, which has been compiled using information from a number of reliable sources including:
+This section has been compiled using information from a number of reliable sources including:

 British National Formulary.
-62nd edition.
-2011.
+66th edition.
 British Medical Association and Royal Pharmaceutical Society of Great Britain.
+2013.

 Perry MC.
 The Chemotherapy Source Book.
-4th edition.
-2007.
+5th edition.
 Lippincott Williams and Wilkins.
+2012.